3 Types of Disc Brake Mounts for a Bike

 The process for the rear wheel is also the same.
 After you are done, check for rattles by lifting your bike for 4-6 inches and then dropping it on the ground.
 You can then take your bike for a ride to confirm the proper working of the brakes.

 To help you differentiate among the types of disc brake mounts even better, down below you can find some more questions answered.
-You may also to know: What brake fluid do I need for MTB?

 FAQs about Disc Brake Mounts